 Our online, lawyer checked Will is perfect for individuals or couples who leaving assets to immediat or couples who are employees and are primarily leaving their assets to

-Complex Wills and detailed estate planning
+In person advice, complex Wills and detailed estate planning

 Factors requiring a more complex Will may include blended families, second marriages, concerns over beneficiaries’ financial management, existing trusts, asset values over $1million, ownership of a business or company assets, family owned enterprises, rural holdings and more.